RockefellerArchiveCenter/dm-transfer-workflow/transfer/optical_disks.rst

 Legacy Digital Media Survey.
 FTK Imager is a different program than the Forensic Toolkit, which is usually referred to as FTK.

 1.  | Open FTK Imager.
-It looks like this  toolbar:

 2. Insert the disk into the CD/DVD drive .